HamzaBC-UCL/HamzaBC-UCL/README.md

 ### Hello 😃!

-I'm looking for Quant roles starting in September 2021!
+I'm looking for Algo Quant roles!
 I have a solid background in statistics, quant finance, programming as well as experience in model development at the Bank of England.
-If there are any opportunities that match my skillset, please reach out to me on ucabhh1@ucl.ac.uk
+If there are any opportunities that match my skillset, please reach out to me on hamza1997_bilal@hotmail.com